-As of March 31, 2010, the Group had a total of 13 Natuzzi stores in the Middle East: four in Israel, two each in the United Arab Emirates, Saudi Arabia and Turkey, and one each in Kuwait, Lebanon and Qatar.
+As of March 31, 2011, the Group had a total of 16 Natuzzi stores in the Middle East & Africa: four in Israel, three each in Saudi Arabia and Turkey, two in the United Arab Emirates, and one each in Egypt, Kuwait, Lebanon and Qatar.

-In addition, four single-brand stores were operating under the brand Italsofa in Israel.
+In addition, six single-brand stores were operating under the brand Italsofa in Israel and one in the United Arab Emirates.

-Asia-Oceania-Africa.
-In 2009, net sales of leather and fabric-upholstered furniture in the Asia-Oceania-Africa decreased 11% to $\varepsilon$ 35.5 million (down from $\varepsilon$ 40.1 million in 2008), and the number of seats sold decreased 15%, from 177,548 in 2008 to 150,444 in 2009.
+3b) Asia-Oceania.
+In 2010, net sales of leather and fabric-upholstered furniture in the Asia-Oceania region increased 21.3% to ε 43.1 million (up from ε 35.5 million in 2009), and the number of seats sold increased 7.8%, from 150,576 in 2009 to 162,255 in 2010.

 Natuzzi Trading (Shanghai) Co., Ltd. acts as a regional office and manages the commercial part of the business throughout the region.
-In addition to its subsidiary in Japan and a South Korean agency, the Group also set up a representative office in Sydney, in order to be closer to the Australian and New Zealand markets.
+Furthermore, the Group also controls a subsidiary in Japan and an agency in South Korea.
 All of these offices report to the regional office in Shanghai.
 The general strategy for the Natuzzi brand is to further expand the store network throughout the region, with a strong emphasis on the Chinese market.

-As of March 31, 2010, 49 single-brand Natuzzi stores were operating in the Asia Pacific market: 19 in China, 17 in Australia, five in Taiwan, two in New Zealand, and one each in the Philippines, Singapore, Thailand, Malaysia, South Korea and Indonesia.
-The Group also maintains 25 galleries in the Asia-Oceania-Africa region with locations in New Zealand, South Korea, Japan, Thailand, Indonesia, South Africa, Morocco, Egypt, and Tunisia.
-The Group also has a gallery presence in Australia, specifically at 14 David Jones department stores.
+As of March 31, 2011, 51 single-brand Natuzzi stores were operating in the Asia-Oceania market: 25 in China, 14 in Australia, four in Taiwan, two in Singapore, and one each in the Philippines, New Zealand, Thailand, Malaysia, South Korea and Indonesia.
+The Group also maintains 16 galleries in the Asia-Oceania region with locations in Japan, New Zealand, Thailand and Indonesia, including a gallery presence in Australia, specifically at 7 David Jones department stores.

 In 2007, the Group launched an initiative to redefine the image of its Italsofa brand, with the objective of positioning Italsofa within a higher market segment in contrast to low-cost Chinese competitors.
-As of March 31, 2010, there were 10 Italsofa single-branded stores in China.
+As of March 31, 2011, there were 14 Italsofa single-branded stores in China.
 The Group is currently planning to further expand its presence in China, specifically with single-brand stores located in medium-sized cities across the country.

 India.
 The Group is focusing its efforts and seeking to further invest in the Indian market.
-A local representative office was opened in Mumbai in the beginning of 2010 to manage sales, marketing and customer service and supervise the Natuzzi stores and Italsofa retail roll out in the Indian market.
+A local representative office was opened in New Delhi in the beginning of 2010 to manage sales, marketing and customer service and supervise the Natuzzi stores and Italsofa retail roll out in the Indian market.
+As of March 31, 2011, the Group operates one Natuzzi store in New Delhi.

 Expansion into New Markets - The Group first targeted the United States market in 1983 and subsequently began diversifying its geographic markets, particularly in the highly fragmented European markets (outside of Italy).
-Although the Group is currently a leader in the leather-upholstered furniture segment in the United States and in Europe, it is now focusing its attention on the development of new foreign markets, like Latin America, China and India (Sources: CSIL, "The European market for upholstered furniture," July 2008; CSIL, "The US market for upholstered furniture," October 2007).
+Although the Group is currently a leader in the leather-upholstered furniture segment in the United States and in Europe, it is now focusing its attention on the development of new foreign markets, like Latin America, China and India (Sources: CSIL, "Upholstered Furniture: World Market Outlook 2011", August 2010").
 The Group intends to continue to consolidate its growth in these markets.

 Customer Credit Management - The Group maintains an active credit management program.
 The Group evaluates the creditworthiness of its customers on a case-by-case basis according to each customer's credit history and information available to the Group.
-Throughout the world, the Group utilizes "open terms" in 81% of its sales and obtains credit insurance for almost 71% of this amount; 13% of the Group's sales are commonly made to customers on a "cash against documents" and "cash on delivery" basis; and lastly, 6% of the Group's sales are supported by a "letter of credit" or "payment in advance."
+Throughout the world, the Group utilizes "open terms" in 84% of its sales and obtains credit insurance for almost 90% of this amount; 7% of the Group's sales are commonly made to customers on a "cash against documents" and "cash on delivery" basis; and lastly, 9% of the Group's sales are supported by a "letter of credit" or "payment in advance."